vfarcic/devops24/manuscript/08-jenkins-cd.md

 Please scroll to the bottom of the page, expand the *Add a new cloud* list, and select *Kubernetes*.
 A new set of fields will appear.

 Type *go-demo-5-build* as the name.
-It matches the name specified as `cloud` entry inside `kubernetes` block of our pipeline.
+It matches the `cloud` entry inside `kubernetes` block of our pipeline.

-Next, type *https://kubernetes.default* as *Kubernetes URL*, and *go-demo-5-build* as the *Kubernetes Namespace*.
+Next, type *go-demo-5-build* as the *Kubernetes Namespace*.

 Just as with the other Kubernetes Cloud that was already defined in our Jenkins instance, the value of the *Jenkins URL* should be *http://prod-jenkins.prod:8080*, and the *Jenkins tunnel* should be set to *prod-jenkins-agent.prod:50000*.

 Don't forget to click the *Save* button to persist the changes.

 Right now, we have two Kubernetes Clouds configured in our Jenkins instance.
-On is called *kubernetes* and it uses *prod* Namespace, while the other (the new one) is called *go-demo-5-build* and can be used for all the builds that should be performed in the *go-demo-5-build* Namespace.
+One is called *kubernetes* and it uses the *prod* Namespace, while the other (the new one) is called *go-demo-5-build* and it can be used for all the builds that should be performed in the *go-demo-5-build* Namespace.

 Even though we have two Kubernetes Clouds, their configurations are almost the same.
 Besides having different names, the only substantial difference is in the Namespace they use.
 I wanted to keep it simple and demonstrate that multiple clouds are possible, and often useful.
 In the "real world" situations, you'll probably use more fields and differentiate them even further.
 As an example, we could have defined the default set of containers that will be used with those clouds.